SabotagePerformanceAppraisals/seattle-scrum/_posts/2020-03-14-you-wont-change-your-organization-without-an-optimization-goal.md

 ## When are goals context sensitive?

 People sometimes seek *predictability*.
 On one hand Scrum tries to make some things as predictable as possible, such as having a shippable product every couple weeks.
 We want to eliminate *unnecessary unpredictability*.
-But maybe we do this to increase our ability to cope with *necessary unpredictability* such as our evolving understanding of the requirements, learning new technologies, etc.
+But let's do this to increase our ability to cope with *necessary unpredictability* such as our evolving understanding of the requirements, learning new technologies, etc.

 ## Does the change initiative have consistent optimization goals?